GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 * Administrator-level knowledge of Genesys Cloud
 * AWS Cloud Practitioner-level knowledge of AWS IAM, Amazon Comprehend, Amazon API Gateway, AWS Lambda, AWS SDK for JavaScript, and the AWS CLI (Command Line Interface)
-* Experience using the Genesys Cloud Platform API and Genesys Cloud Python SDK
+* Experience using the Genesys Cloud Platform API and the Genesys Cloud Platform API SDK - Python
 * Administrator-level access to GitHub repository.
 * Administrator-level access to a Terraform Cloud environment.

 :::primary
-**Important**: Both GitHub and Terraform Cloud provide free-tier services that can be used to test this Blueprint.
+**Tip**: Both GitHub and Terraform Cloud provide free-tier services that you can use to test this blueprint.
 :::

 ### Genesys Cloud account